menu

 Demographics

-The percentage of adults in Clymer who are college-educated is close to the national average for all communities of 21.84%: 18.40% of the adults in Clymer have a bachelor's degree or advanced degree.
+In terms of college education, Clymer is nearly on par with the US average for all cities of 21.84%: 18.40% of adults 25 and older in Clymer have a bachelor's degree or advanced degree.

 The people who call Clymer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clymer residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clymer include German, Polish, Italian, English, and Slovak.